Govigama

 Govigama (also known as Goyigama, Govikula, Govi Vansa or Goyi Vansa) is a Sinhalese caste found in Sri Lanka.
 They form approximately half of the Sinhalese population and are traditionally involved in agriculture.
 The term Govigama became popular during the last period of the Sinhalese Kingdom of Kandy.
 Its members have dominated and influenced national politics and Sinhalese Buddhism (particularly the Siam Nikaya sect).

-Geographically Govigama is highly concentrated in to Upcountry including Kandy, Colombo and some other interior areas of low country.
+Geographically Govigama is highly concentrated into Upcountry including Kandy, Colombo and some other interior areas of low country.
 These Govi and the Bathgama have traditionally been responsible for cultivation in accordance with the traditional tenure system of land-holding known as Rājākariya, where the king granted land in exchange for services rendered.
-The Govigama caste has several endogamous sub divisions which include the Radalas (Kandyan aristocracy), Rate atto (husbandmen), Patti (shepherds), Katupulle (messengers or clerks), Nilamakkara (temple servants), Porovakara (wood cutters), Vahal (Radala servants) and Gattara (Govigama outcaste).
+The Govigama caste has several endogamous subdivisions which include the Radalas (Kandyan aristocracy), Rate atto (husbandmen), Patti (shepherds), Katupulle (messengers or clerks), Nilamakkara (temple servants), Porovakara (wood cutters), Vahal (Radala servants) and Gattara (Govigama outcaste).

 Etymology

 The caste name is occupational derived.
 Govigama is derived from the Sinhala word Goyigama meaning farm-land, in reference to their traditional occupation as farmers and land owners.
 Early Sinhalese texts such as the 13th century Pujavaliya mention a caste system of the Sinhalese society; the Raja (rulers), Bamunu (Brahmins), Velanda (traders) and the Govi (Farmers). being the forward castes.

 The appellation Govi is probably derived from the Prakritic Gahapati which literally means 'householder'.
-We find in the 13th century Saddharma-Ratnāvaliya of Dharmasena, the Pali term gahapati being rendered as Govi gahapatika or Govi kulehi upan tänättō.
+We find in the 13th century Saddharma-Ratnāvaliya of Dharmasena Thero, the Pali term gahapati being rendered as Govi gahapatika or Govi kulehi upan tänättō.
 Gahapati occurs in ancient Pali literature as the third ranking caste after the Khattiya and Brāhmaṇa and appears to have been synonymous with the Vessakula i.e. Vaiśya.